 So there you have it.
 Costs can vary greatly by state, which is why you get quotes based on your ZIP code.

-Now, let’s check out the states with the highest and lowest rates.
+Now, let’s check out the states with the lowest car insurance average cost.

-Top 10 states with the most expensive rates:
+Top 10 states with the most expensive rates for car insurance:

 Cheap Car Insurance

-By now you have probably figured out that the best way to determine the cost of your insurance, is to talk with an insurance broker or agent.
+By now you have probably figured out that the best way to determine the cost of your insurance, is to talk to an insurance broker or agent.

 Everything from your driving history to your age and location can affect the cost — some factors more than others.